 Excel Automation Tools for User-Friendly Reports with XlsxWriter

-Automate excel report creation with python by writing explicit excel formulas that any Excel user can read
+Automate spreadsheet creation with Python by writing explicit Excel formulas that any user can read.

-The main issue you can face with an excel automation script written using python and pandas is the experience of users that have no programming skills.
+The main issue you may face with an Excel automation script written in Python and pandas is the experience of users with no programming skills.

 Some users cannot trust a report if they can’t access and modify the formula used to populate the results.